 - Bake for 35-40 minutes, until the creme brulees jiggle slightly when shaken, and have set.
 Take the ramekins out of the water bath and let cool to room temperature.
 Then cover the tops with plastic wrap and refrigerate until they firm up, 4-6 hours.

-- When you’re ready to serve the creme brulee, sprinkle 1 tsp of sugar evenly on top of each one.
+- When you’re ready to serve the creme brulee, sprinkle 1 tsp of sugar evenly on top of each one, to prepare for caramelization.

-- Ideally, use a blowtorch to quickly caramelize the tops of each creme brulee, and serve immediately.
+- Torch Option: Ideally, use a handheld blowtorch to quickly caramelize the tops of each creme brulee, and serve immediately.
 This will give you the crunchy top layer you want, while keeping the creme brulee from getting warm.

-- If you don't have a torch, you can use the broiler of your oven to caramelize the top.
+- Oven broiler option: If you don't have a torch, you can use the broiler of your oven to caramelize the top.
 Set the oven rack as close as possible to the broiler, and preheat to high.
 Place the ramekins on a sheet pan, and broil for 1-2 minutes, until the top caramelizes, making sure you keep your eye on the browning (it's easier to burn the sugar using the broiler).
-Serve promptly and enjoy!
+If your oven's broiler isn't strong enough to caramelize the sugar without heating the filling, then place the ramekins back into the fridge for an hour before serving, to re-firm the custard.
+Serve and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.